meadsteve/meadsteve.github.io/_posts/2014-05-08-positivecriticism.markdown

 So what about step 3?
 Are all of my co-workers (or open-source contributors) negative trolls?
 It seems unlikely that I'm a special hero and only everyone else is a troll so we'll skip this for the moment.

-So finally Maybe the problem is with step 4.
+So finally maybe the problem is with step 4.
 Should I get so defensive?
 Is my defensiveness actually caused by a mistaken assumption in point 1 (and a little bit 3).
 This seems like a good place to start.

 ## Solutions